nidhish-nayak/nayan/src/content/blog/markdown-guide.md

 ---
-title: "Markdown Style Guide"
+title: "Markdown Guide"
-description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
+description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content."
-pubDate: "Jul 01, 2022"
+pubDate: "Oct 27, 2023"
 heroImage: "/blog-placeholder-1.jpg"
-tags: ["astro", "markdown", "blogs"]
+tags: ["guide", "markdown", "syntax"]
 ---

-Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
+Here is a sample of some basic Markdown syntax that can be used when writing Markdown content.

 ## Headings